Lhx94As/Awesome-Spoken-Language-Identification/README.md

 I made this repository to help people who are working alone for LID or fresh to this area.
 So feel free to discuss with me by email, etc.

 **Updated descriptions for some papers.
 For those I didn't, either I forgot what it is exactly about or the title is too straightforward.**
-**A PyTorch x-vector implementation was put in this repo, yet I recommend the asv-subtools, espnet, and kaldi recipe; they are better**
+**A PyTorch x-vector implementation was put in this repo, yet I recommend the asv-subtools, espnet, speechbrain, and kaldi recipe; they are better**
 # News:
-1. I have updated papers in Interspeech 2023, glad to see that more papers were submitted and accepted!
-2. Our MERLION challenge has been accepted by Interspeech 2023.
-The related papers can be found in Interspeech 2023 archive.
+1. I will update papers in ICASSP 2024 soon

 # Recommended conferences&Journals: